CarlosMartins01/Terraform_Questions/Terraform_Certification_Questions4.md

 A. After you run terraform apply for the first time in a new Terraform project and before you run terraform plan<br>
 B. After you run terraform plan for the first time in a new Terraform project and before you run terraform apply<br>
-C. After you start coding a new Terraform project and before you run terraform plan for the first time<br>
+**C**.
+After you start coding a new Terraform project and before you run terraform plan for the first time<br>
 D. Before you start coding a new Terraform project<br>

 <br>